Jerry-spec-code/Equity-Analyzer/README.md

 # Equity-Analyzer
-A Flask web application that tracks real-time equity prices for different companies in a MySQL database, graphs important statistical trends using React/Chart.js, integrated with a Monte Carlo option pricing calculator.
+A Flask web application that tracks real-time equity prices for different companies in a MySQL database, graphs important statistical trends using React/Chart.js, integrated with a Black Scholes and Monte Carlo option pricing calculator.

 ## Languages/Tools/Frameworks used:
 1. Python
 2. SQL
 3. TypeScript
-4. HTML
+4. HTML/CSS
 5. Flask
 6. MySQL
 7. React